martinopolot/alx-system_engineering-devops/README.md

-#alx-system_engineering-devops
+# alx-system_engineering-devops
-Write a script that prints the absolute path name of the current working directory
+Write a script that prints the absolute path name of the current working directory.